 Air bushings have a wide range of uses across many diverse industries.
 Here are six industries that require precision bearings to complete complex processes:

 1. Medical Industry

-Diagnostic equipment such as MRI and CT scans often use bushings for linear and rotary motion.
-Stringent precision and alignment requirements have accompanied the advancement of diagnostic imaging techniques, making air bushings ideal for these applications.
-The frictionless operation air bushings eliminates the misalignment that is often inherent in mechanical bushings.
-In addition, the high speed and natural damping of porous media based products increases throughput and decreases noise, allowing for a more patient friendly environment.
+Diagnostic equipment such as MRI and CT scanners often use bushings for linear and rotary motion.
+The advancement of diagnostic imaging techniques has been accompanied by ever more stringent precision and alignment requirements.
+The frictionless air bushings eliminates the misalignment that is often inherent in mechanical bushings, making them an ideal component for these applications.
+In addition, the high speed and natural damping of porous media based products increases throughput and decreases noise, allowing for a more patient-friendly environment.

 2. Precision Machining

 Bushings are an integral part of the design of precision machining applications.
 Similar to the requirements of medical machines, these machines have the critical precision and alignment criteria for acceptable operation.
 New Way’s air bushings can be used to meet these high standards, while also providing the benefits of a maintenance-free operation.

 Precision machining requires extreme tolerances for straightness of motion, vibration resistance and motion hysteresis reduction.
 New Way air bushings handily meet those requirements.
 In Technical Report 3 – The Application of Damped Air Bearings for Machine Tools, we discuss how air bearings and bushings exhibit a remarkable, positive correlation between stiffness and damping, virtually unheard of in machines designed with traditional contact bearings.